Bulletin #2323, Maine Farm Safety Program: Big Tractor Safety

 - Drive slowly when approaching tight turns, narrow gates, buildings and overhead obstructions that are not problems for smaller tractors.

 - Remember heavily ballasted, big tractors cannot stop quickly.
-When the tractor tows a heavy wagon without brakes, the added load might increase the stopping distance to an unsafe degree, especially on downgrades.
+When the tractor tows a heavy wagon without brakes, the added load may increase the stopping distance to an unsafe degree, especially on downgrades.
 Slow down early.
 Equip large wagons with brakes.
 Keep tractor brakes properly adjusted and equalized.

 - Steer articulated four-wheel drive tractors with care at transport speed to assure straight-line tracking.
 Slow down if the tractor’s rear section begins to fishtail.
 Avoid steep side slopes.
 Do not pull so far to the right on roads that right-side wheels are in the ditch.
 The rear section of the tractor could then slide into a jack-knife position, resulting in loss of control or an overturn.